juankafka/displaytypedesign/_projects/Ghaya_BinMesmar.markdown

 ---
 ## Ghaya Bin Mesmar ##
-Ghaya is Dubai based Graphic designer who is currently exploring the fields of typography motion design.
+Ghaya is Dubai based Graphic designer who is currently exploring the fields of typography and motion design.
 <br>